Nebius-Academy/knowledge-base/_posts/2025-06-06-llm-inference-essentials.md

 **By: [Sergei Skvortsov](https://www.linkedin.com/in/sergei-skvortsov/)**

-Up to this point, it’s natural to wonder: *How can I ensure I’m getting the most out of my LLM developments?*  In this lesson, and the following 2, you will delve into the essential concepts of inference, its metrics, and the underlying mathematics, which are crucial for developing and optimizing LLMs.
-Understanding these concepts is vital for efficiently deploying LLMs, as it enables you to measure and improve their performance, ensuring they meet the desired standards for various applications.
-By mastering these topics, you'll be equipped with the knowledge needed to make informed decisions about model deployment, resource allocation, and overall system efficiency.
+Up to this point, it’s natural to wonder: *How can I ensure I’m getting the most out of my LLM developments?*  In this long read, we’ll unpack the core ideas behind inference — including its metrics and mathematical foundations — that are key to optimizing performance.
+With this understanding, you'll be better prepared to make smart decisions about deployment strategies, resource optimization, and system design.

+The plan is:

+1. **Inference Essentials**.
+In this section, we'll discuss key concepts of LLM inference and working with GPUs.

+2. **Inference Essentials**.
+In this section, we'll discuss latency and throughput and finding balance between them.

+3. **Inference Math**.
+In this section, we'll use our knowledge of transformer architectures to determine the optimal batch size for the inference of Llama-3.1-8B, and we'll be surprised with our findings.

 # Inference Essentials